Developing a food poverty alliance

-There are a number of examples of how alliances in the Food Power network are developing their approach to sustainability:
+There are a number of examples of how alliances are developing their approach to sustainability:

-- Considering whether the alliance could develop into a Sustainable Food Cities partnership
+- Considering whether the alliance could develop into a Sustainable Food Places partnership.

 Further advice on sustainability of alliances, partnerships or networks

-Sustainable Food Cities has a number of useful guides on different aspects of developing local networks:
+Sustainable Food Places has a number of useful guides on different aspects of developing local networks: